 Gluten-free brownies with soy sauce sound unusual but our testers swear that the rich umami taste is unlike anything else.
 Dark chocolate, almond meal, and brown sugar keep things fudgey, while the soy sauce brings a touch of salted caramel to the party.

 A few years ago I posted a recipe for Vegemite brownies on my website, which raised some eyebrows.
 Yes, the use of this yeasty, uber-umami sandwich spread in a brownie is surprising, but it brings a complex depth of flavor that is quite unique.
-These soy sauce brownies are of a similar ilk—where salt is widely used to amplify the “chocolatey” flavors in desserts, soy sauce brings a rich caramel glow.
-The taste very much resembles salted caramel.
-This brownie is gluten free, by way of nutty almond meal and a gluten-free soy sauce.
-There are many different gluten-free soy sauces on the market and they all work well in this recipe.–Hetty McKinnon
+These soy sauce brownies are of a similar ilk—where salt is widely used to amplify the “chocolatey” flavors in desserts, soy sauce brings a rich caramel glow.–Hetty McKinnon

 - 1 stick (4 oz) unsalted butter plus more for the pan